 Dr. Webb is a faculty member in the Evolution and Marine Biology specialization (EMB) within the Biological and Environmental Sciences (BES) graduate program, which is housed in the College of the Environment and Life Sciences (CELS) at URI.
 She is also a member of the faculty of the Interdisciplinary Neurosciences Program (INP).
 The on-line application process is administered by the URI Graduate School.

 If you are interested in a position in the Webb lab, please send a cover letter, CV, and a writing sample (or pdf’s of publications) to Dr. Webb.
 Students are trained in all lab methods, and are required to complete training in responsible conduct of research and animal care.
 Students are required to work independently, but also to participate in collaborative research efforts, laboratory meetings, and to supervise the work of undergraduates.
 Graduate students are expected to present the results of their work at national or international conferences and to publish their MS and PhD work in peer-reviewed journals.

-Prospective graduate students are strongly encouraged to apply for the NSF Graduate Research Fellowship (October deadline each year; www.nsfgrfp.org).
+Prospective graduate students are strongly encouraged to apply for the NSF Graduate Research Fellowship (US citizens; October deadline each year; www.nsfgrfp.org).
 TWO students in the Webb lab have received this prestigious fellowship.
 Support through URI is available for qualified MS and Ph.D. students in the form of Teaching Assistantships (9-month stipend and tuition remission), URI Graduate Fellowships (9-month stipend and tuition remission) or support on research grants.
 Some research funds are also available from the Department of Biological Sciences and the College of the Environment and Life Sciences; research support is available on a competitive basis from the URI Graduate School and Provost’s Office.
 Students would be urged to apply for small grants from other organizations (ASIH, SICB, AMNH, AMS, AAA, etc.)

 Opportunities for Post-Docs